qasymjomart/bci-gan/README.md

 # BCI-GAN project
 In this project, the application of GANs to augment EEG-ERP data is investigated.

-To train models, use files starting with 'train_'

-Example code to run in the terminal:
+To train models, use files starting with 'train_'.
+Example code to run in the terminal (select and hardcode parameters in the file first):

 <pre><code>python train_subject_specific.py
 </code></pre>